-Check out some sample video clips for the new 1L of a Ride Video Course (West Academic Press 2016) based on McClurg’s bestselling law school prep book of the same name.
+Check out sample video clips for the 1L of a Ride Video Course based on McClurg’s bestselling law school prep book of the same name.
 In addition to McClurg, the 13-part series features award-winning law professors Christine Coughlin (Wake Forest), Meredith Duncan (University of Houston), and Nancy Levit (University of Missouri-Kansas City).

-Each video is roughly ten minutes, followed by a short self-assessment quiz.
+Each video is a concise ten minutes, followed by a short self-assessment quiz.
 The videos include:

 1. Introduction to the Video Course